 “You still have Queen Noru and her baby on your mind””

-She said, “So much change to endure in cruel little time.”
+She sighed.
+“Poor thing, so much change to endure in cruel little time.”

-“Shelly was right,” she said, “He is a character.”
+“Shelly was right,” she said as she buttered her bread, ignoring a question he had asked her.
+“He is a character.”

 “But this is a date?” he pressed her.